-Russia’s FM laments sanctions at UN amid tension with West
+Russian diplomat hits sanctions at UN amid tension with West

-“We believe that this is largely attributed to the fact that some countries are not willing to account for the legitimate interests of other states,” Lavrov said in a speech on behalf of the Collective Security Treaty Organization, which consists of Russia, Belarus, Armenia, Kazakhstan, Kyrgyzstan and Tajikistan.
+“We believe that this is largely attributed to the fact that some countries are not willing to account for the legitimate interests of other states,” Lavrov said in a speech at a high-level meeting for the 75th anniversary of the United Nations.
+He spoke on behalf of the Collective Security Treaty Organization, which consists of Russia, Belarus, Armenia, Kazakhstan, Kyrgyzstan and Tajikistan.

 “They are seeking to impose concepts and standards like the ‘rules-based world order’ while attempting to meddle in the domestic affairs of other states, using unilateral sanctions in violation of the U.N.
 Security Council prerogatives, and exhibiting intolerance and hatred,” the minister charged.